 Here’s the good news:

-There are specific habits that can get you off of that wheel.
-They are easy and mostly inexpensive to do.
+There are specific habits that can get you off of this endless wheel of unhappiness.
+They are all easy and mostly inexpensive to do.
 They give you insight into your situation and can spring you from the prison of burnout faster than you can imagine.

 The best part is that these seven techniques are also minimalistic.
 There’s almost nothing to them.
 And the “zen of almost nothing” is a great way to get started dealing with overwhelm.